Primary Education 6-12 years

 - Classrooms preparation – walls are cleaned with water and soap, and sometimes plastered (carried out by primary schools)

 - Painting the Happy Classrooms – about 6 days per class (carried out by boNGO painters)

 - Training teachers to use the Happy Classroom walls during lessons, and the distribution of the Happy Classrooms Teachers’ Guide.
 The training is compulsory for ALL teachers because they swap classes every year (carried out by boNGO)

 - Monitoring of lessons and evaluation, extra consultations provided to teachers if needed (carried out by boNGO in cooperation with the District Education Manager and Primary Education Advisors)

 It is not boNGO’s intention to simply continue painting more Happy Classrooms.
-We want to share the HCP know-how with other NGOs so that it is simultaneously replicated at various parts of Malawi and eventually reaches all Malawian primary schools (about 6000).
+We want to share the HCP know-how with other NGOs so that it is simultaneously replicated at various locations in Malawi and eventually reaches all Malawian primary schools (about 6000).